Rian1010/Milestone4/README.md

 - Psycopg2-Binary: to connect Python to the database
 - Pillow: stores images with the usage of django on the website
 - [MiniWebtool](https://miniwebtool.com/django-secret-key-generator/): generates new SECRET_KEY

+## Features
+### Existing Features
+- Users can login, registrate and reset their passwords
+- Users can select how many products they want in a shopping-cart and buy them by checking out
+- Users can view their own order histories on the profile page
+- Stripe API was added for payment functionalities to work
+- Users can search for items through keywords that are included in their titles or or descriptions

+### Features Left to Implement
+- I want to add pagination, so that the items are in different brand categories and can click on arrows to scroll through a list of phones by specific brands

 ## Process
 ### Django